Guaranteed Optimal Compositional Explanations for Neurons: Analysis

-\paragraph{Unmeaningful Units} Our algorithm can become significantly slower when either a unit is not interpretable (i.e., the IoU $<$ 0.04 \citep{bau2020units}) or it is unspecialized (utilizing default rules) and the probing dataset is of high complexity.
+\paragraph{Unmeaningful Units} Our optimal algorithm can become significantly slower when either a unit is not interpretable~\citep{bau2020units} (i.e., the IoU $<$ 0.04) or it is unspecialized~\citep{LaRosa2023Towards} (converging towards a default rule).
 In these extreme cases, the space to be explored is very large since there is no clear alignment and the combinations of concepts are all similar.
-One possible solution is to run beam search and then refine the units deemed interpretable for optimality.
+Because in these cases the optimality is not of interest, one possible solution is to run beam search and then refine the units deemed interpretable for optimality.
 Alternatively, one could automatically switch from the optimal algorithm to beam search once the frontier grows too large, and use the beam search output to initialize and guide the optimal search.

+\paragraph{Importance of Unique Elements} The optimal algorithm can become slower when applied to a dataset with an extremely low number (or none) of unique elements (e.g., the NLP case explored in \citep{Mu2020}).
+In this case, the algorithm relies only on estimates of the common elements, which are associated with larger ranges of uncertainty, thus resulting in closer estimations for multiple paths and an increase in the state space that must be explored.
+Future research could investigate mitigation strategies for this issue, such as dataset manipulation or conditioned paths.